findkit/findkit/packages/docs/docs/toml/index.md

 ### `max_pages: number` {#max_pages}

 Max pages to crawl.
-If this limit is exceeded the crawler will just stop.
+This is a safety limit to make sure the crawler stops in the case where the site generates pages and links inifinitely.

 ### `cache_bust: boolean` {#cache_bust}